 Large Batch Chocolate Chip Cookie Bars. soft, delicious cookies designed to serve a crowd.
-This recipe is the perfect way to get a whole mess of chocolate chip cookies made all at once!
+This chocolate chip cookie bar recipe is the perfect way to get a whole mess of chocolate chip cookies made all at once!

-Making a large batch of cookies this way also reduces the amount of drying out that sometimes happens when baking cookies.
+Making this recipe in a large barge reduces the amount of drying out that sometimes happens when baking chocolate chip cookies or bars.

 Let’s face it, we have all walked away from a batch of cookies when one minute made all the difference.